Nusrat Fateh Ali Khan

-Born in Lyallpur (Faisalabad), Khan had his first public performance at the age of 15, at his father's chelum.
-He became the head of the family qawwali party in 1971, and brought his unique style of sargam, khayal, and rhythm to his family's legacy.
-He was signed by Oriental Star Agencies, Birmingham, England, in the early 1980s.
-Khan went on to release movie scores and albums in Europe, India, Japan, Pakistan, and the U.S. He engaged in collaborations and experiments with Western artists, becoming a well-known world music artist.
+Born in West Punjab, Khan had his first public performance at the age of 15 at his father's chelum.
+He became the head of the family qawwali party in 1971 and brought his unique style of sargam, khayal, and rhythm to his family's legacy.
+He was signed by Oriental Star Agencies, based in Birmingham, England, in the early 1980s.
+Khan went on to release movie scores and albums in Europe, India, Japan, Pakistan, and the United States.
+He engaged in collaborations and experiments with Western artists, becoming a well-known world music artist.
 He toured extensively, performing in over 40 countries.
 In addition to popularising qawwali music, he also had a profound impact on contemporary South Asian popular music, including Pakistani pop, Indian pop, and Bollywood music.
+He was also a master of Hindustani classical music.

 Biography

-Early life and career
+Early life

-Khan was born into a Punjabi Muslim family in Lyallpur (modern-day Faisalabad), Punjab, Pakistan, in 1948.
-His family originates from Basti Sheikh Darvesh, who settled in Jalandhar, Punjab in present-day India.
+Khan was born into a Punjabi Muslim family in Lyallpur in 1948.
+Khan's family belonged to Jalandhar; his ancestors had emigrated to Basti Sheikh Darvesh in Jalandhar at the end of the 12th century.
 His ancestors learned music and singing there and adopted it as a profession.
 He was the fifth child and first son of Fateh Ali Khan, a musicologist, vocalist, instrumentalist, and qawwal.
-Khan's family, which included four older sisters and a younger brother, Farrukh Fateh Ali Khan, grew up in central Faisalabad.
-The tradition of qawwali in the family had passed down through successive generations for almost 600 years.
+Nusrat's family, which included four older sisters and a younger brother, Farrukh Fateh Ali Khan, grew up in central Faisalabad.
+The tradition of qawwali in the family has been passed down through successive generations for almost 600 years.
 Initially, his father did not want Khan to follow the family's vocation.
 He had his heart set on Nusrat choosing a much more respectable career path and becoming a doctor or engineer because he felt qawwali artists had low social status.
 However, Khan showed such an aptitude for and interest in qawwali, that his father finally relented.